octokit/fixtures/README.md

 ### Standalone mock server

-Requires node 4+
+Download binary for your os from the [latest release](https://github.com/gr2m/octokit-fixtures/releases/latest).

+Alternatively, you can also install `octokit-fixtures` as a global npm package, if you prefer that:

 ```
 # npm install --global octokit-fixtures
 octokit-fixtures-server
 ```

-It currently loads all mocks from `/fixtures/api.github.com`.
+It currently loads all mocks from [`/fixtures/api.github.com`](fixtures/api.github.com/).
 Once started, you can send requests

 ```